qiogle/qiogle.github.io/tools-and-procedures.md

 ### Help Center

-TODO
+Zendesk Help Center is where we manage 50 FAQ articles located on our site at [www.jetty.com/faq](www.jetty.com/faq).

-Source of truth are the articles themselves
+Source of truth: articles themselves.

 `Reference`
-+
++ [Help Center][15]

 ## Britecore